hitoshi-watase/sercrod/docs/reference/directives/updated-propagate.md

 `*updated-propagate` is evaluated after the main update work of the host:

-- For a Nablla host:
+- For a Sercrod host:

   1. The host runs its internal update pipeline (bindings, directives, DOM changes).
   2. The host executes its own `*updated` / `n-updated` handler(s), if present.